Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Discussion

-\textit{Discussion}--Observation of orbital FFLO in 2H-NbS\textsubscript{2} has far-reaching impact.
-First, the qualitative similarity of orbital FFLO in 2H-NbS\textsubscript{2}, 2H-NbSe\textsubscript{2}\cite{WZY2023} and Li-intercalated MoS\textsubscript{2}\cite{ZDK2023} may imply sorts of the universality of orbital FFLO state in TMDC despite the diversity in key electronic properties such as superconducting gap, interlayer coupling, spin-orbit coupling and presence of CDW or not.
-Second and perhaps more interesting, the Ising superconductivity is a general feature of TMDC superconductor in few-layer limit\cite{DSG2018,XWZ2016,JOI2015}, Zeeman FFLO is reported NbS\textsubscript{2} bulk\cite{CLN2021,CCC2022} but not firmly established in other TMDC materials especially NbSe\textsubscript{2}, now with the observation of orbital in 2H-NbS\textsubscript{2} flake with intermediate thickness, it suggests that there may be an intriguing evolution of Ising superconductivity $\longrightarrow$ orbital FFLO $\longrightarrow$ Zeeman FFLO with increasing flake thickness.
+Observation of orbital FFLO in 2H-NbS\textsubscript{2} has far-reaching impact.
+First, the qualitative similarity of orbital FFLO in 2H-NbS\textsubscript{2}, 2H-NbSe\textsubscript{2}\cite{WZY2023} and Li-intercalated MoS\textsubscript{2}\cite{ZDK2023} encourages the search of orbital-FFLO state in other materials.
+Second and perhaps more interesting, the observation of orbital FFLO state in 2H-NbS\textsubscript{2} flake with intermediate thickness together with the fact that Ising superconductivity is a general feature of few-layer TMDC\cite{DSG2018,XWZ2016,JOI2015} and Zeeman FFLO state is reported in NbS\textsubscript{2} bulk\cite{CLN2021,CCC2022} but not firmly established in other TMDC materials, suggesting there may be an intriguing evolution of Ising superconductivity $\longrightarrow$ orbital FFLO $\longrightarrow$ Zeeman FFLO with increasing flake thickness in 2H-NbS\textsubscript{2} as a consequence of interplay between Ising SOC and interlayer coupling.